amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Dempster (US)

-Dempster was an American boutique maker of top-quality circular slide rules.
+Dempster were an American boutique maker of top-quality circular slide rules.
 It  was founded by [John Dempster](http://oughtred.org/jos/Davis_DempsterRotaRule.pdf), a Berkeley graduate mechanical engineer.
 Dempster began manufacturing the RotaRule in 1928 in the basement of his Berkeley, CA, home.

 ***Dempster RotaRule Model AA***—The Dempster RotaRule is the most desirable log-log duplex circular rule.
 It was designed and manufactured by an engineer for use in engineering.
 The term "engineering circular rule" is almost an oxymoron, given that most engineers disliked circular rules, but so it was.
 In addition to the usual assortment of scales, it has the scales that engineers need: the four $LL_n$ scales and the Pythagorean $\sqrt{x^2 + y^2}$ scale.
 At about 13 cm in diameter, the RotaRule is about the same size as the simplex FC 8/10.
 But unlike the FC 8/10's 25 cm circumference circular scale, the RotaRule has a 127-cm spiral $C$ and $D$ scales plus a 254-cm quadruple-cycle $LL$ scale.
 And it even has a surveyor's $Stadia$ scale and a $Monthly\ Interest$ scale, making it suitable to both technical and business uses.
 Because the outer portion of the disc (analogue of straight rule's frame) is fixed and the inner portion (analogue of straight rule's slide) rotates, the RotaRule needs only one cursor.
 And this cursor is well made to the point of being over engineered: it has a sturdy frame equipped with a friction lock, and its central hub has hole to plant a small, brass-framed magnifier that comes with the device.